bravepickle/nerd-reader-ext/README.md

 # nerd-reader-ext
 Chrome extension for reading clean texts within browser

+## Overview
+Read texts from internet pages in more convenient way.
+In some cases sites provide content, such as text, with bad formatting or some restrictions to styling, JavaScript errors, popups etc. which prevents a user to easily read page texts.
+One can use given extension to format text the way you like, see and focus on reading content you like without distraction.

+If one knows CSS styling, HTML then it is even easier to format content and achieve maximum results with minimum effort

 ## Features
 - [x] view selected text in reader mode
 - [x] customize reader